microsoft/DMTK/README.md

 # Updates
+## 2016-11-21
+18
+* [Multiverso](https://github.com/Microsoft/multiverso) has been officially used in Microsoft [CNTK](http://github.com/microsoft/cntk) to power its ASGD parallel training.

 ## 2016-10-17
 * [LightGBM](https://github.com/Microsoft/lightGBM) has been released. which is a fast, distributed, high performance gradient boosting (GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for ranking, classification and many other machine learning tasks.